RAS Syndrome - Systrophe

 Renaissance rhetoric refers to the study and practice of rhetoric from approximately 1400 to 1650.

-The process by which a speaker recognizes a speech error and repeats what has been said with some sort of correction.
+In linguistics, a repair is the process by which a speaker recognizes a speech error and repeats what has been said with some sort of correction.

 A quick, witty reply or an exchange of witty remarks.